intelQong/MagiskOnWSALocal/docs/README.md

 ## Text Guide

-1. Star (if you like).
-2. Clone the repo to local:
+1. run `wsl --install` in windows powershell.
+2. Turn on `Virtual Machine Platform` from *Turn Windows Features On And Off*
+3. Install `Ubuntu` from microsoft store.
+4. Reboot
+5. Open Ubuntu from Start Menu and run
    ```bash
    git clone https://github.com/intelQong/MagiskOnWSALocal --depth 1
    ```

-3. Run `cd MagiskOnWSALocal`.
+6. Run `cd MagiskOnWSALocal`.
-4. Run `./scripts/run.sh`.
+7. Run `./scripts/run.sh`.
-5. Select the WSA version and its architecture (mostly x64).
+8. Select the WSA version and its architecture (mostly x64).
-6. Select the version of Magisk.
+9. Select the version of Magisk.
-7. Choose which brand of GApps you want to install:
+10. Choose which brand of GApps you want to install:
    - MindTheGapps

      There is no other variant we can choose.
-8. Select the root solution (none means no root).
+11. Select the root solution (none means no root).
-9. If you are running the script for the first time, it will take some time to complete.
+12. If you are running the script for the first time, it will take some time to complete.
 After the script completes, two new folders named `output` and `download` will be generated in the `MagiskOnWSALocal` folder.
 Go to the `output` folder.
 While running the `./run.sh` script in the step 3, if you selected `Yes` for `Do you want to compress the output?` then in `output` folder you will see a compressed file called `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`or else there will be folder with the `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`.
 If there is a folder open it and skip to step 10.
 NOTE: The name of compressed file or the folder generated in the `output` folder may be different for you.
 It will be dependent on the choices made when executing `./run.sh`.
-10. Extract the compressed file and open the folder created after the extraction of the file.
+13. Extract the compressed file and open the folder created after the extraction of the file.
-11. Here look for file `Run.bat` and run it.
+14. Here look for file `Run.bat` and run it.
     - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while **preserving all user data** and install the new one, so don't worry about your data.
     - If you have an official WSA installation, you should uninstall it first.
 (In case you want to preserve your data, you can backup `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` before uninstallation and restore it after installation.)
     - If the popup windows disappear **without asking administrative permission** and WSA is not installed successfully, you should manually run `Install.ps1` as Administrator: